nicolaferraro/integration-operator/README.md

 Towards "beta" release:

+- [x] Do POCs to experiment high level architecture and language bindings
 - [x] Define a roadmap to startup
-- [ ] Package integrations in a builder service that produces runnable artifacts, one for each runtime (this is needed e.g. to enable using the full set of Apache Camel components)
+- [ ] Package integrations in a builder service that produces runnable artifacts and exposes metadata
 - [ ] Publish and run artifacts produced by a builder service (no matter the runtime).
 It may be a docker image or a tar file to improve performance.
 - [ ] Create the "kamel" binary
 - [ ] Define a release strategy and setup a CI/CD pipeline
-- [ ] Support integrations written in XML
+- [ ] Support integrations written in Java and XML
+- [ ] Add a small set of polyglot runtimes (e.g. Groovy, Javascript)
-- [ ] Allow to specify dependencies in a uniform manner (Go packages, Java libraries)
+- [ ] Allow to specify dependencies in the Kubernetes resource and in other places (e.g. as annotations/comments in the scripts files)
 - [ ] Automatically discover Apache Camel dependencies needed by a integration using the catalog
-- [ ] Enhance the flow DSL
-  - [ ] REST
-  - [ ] setHeader, setBody
-  - [ ] Simple language
-  - [ ] Basic EIPs
-- [ ] Define and implement a data mapping strategy

 Towards first "stable" release: